isomerpages/moe-temaseksec/latest-announcements/announcements/_posts/2025-03-23-post-TAG: InTAGration! Thank You Concert for President's Challenge.md

 <br>Date: 30 April 2025 (Wednesday)
 <br>Time: 7.00-9.00pm (Doors Open @ 6.30pm)
 <br>Venue: Festive Theatre @ Our Tampines Hub</p>
-<p>Tickets can be collected at the door on 30 April 2025 (Wed) at Festive
-Theatre @ Our Tampines Hub!
-Just show the email at the door!</p>
-<p>However, if you have a child in the school and wish for the ticket to
-be collected by the child, please indicate the name and the class in the form before making your donation!
-<br>Do note that if you choose this, the ticket will be given to the child
-and cannot be collected at the door on 30 April 2025 (Wed).</p>
 <p></p>
 <p>Please note the following steps when making the donation:</p>
 <ol data-tight="true" class="tight">